-An area in which the natural vegetative soil cover has
+An area in which the natural vegetative soil cover has been removed or altered and, therefore, is susceptible to erosion.

-Effective impervious cover (EIC) The total impervious surface areas less the area of disconnected impervious cover (areas where runoff is captured and infiltrated or otherwise treated).
+Effective impervious cover (EIC)

+The total impervious surface areas less the area of disconnected impervious cover (areas where runoff is captured and infiltrated or otherwise treated).

+Filtration
-Filtration The process of physically or chemically removing

-pollutants from runoff.
+The process of physically or chemically removing pollutants from runoff.
 Practices that capture and store stormwater runoff and pass it through a filtering media such as sand, organic material, or the native soil for pollutant removal.
 Stormwater filters are primarily water quality control devices designed to remove particulate pollutants and, to a lesser degree, bacteria and nutrients.